kpgx/kpgx.github.io/about.md

 ### More Information

-Software Engineer @ MillenniumIT Software (Pvt) Ltd. Read for B.Sc (Computer Science) in University of Colombo School of Computing and currently waiting for the final exam results.
+Software Engineer @ MillenniumIT Software (Pvt) Ltd.

+Holds BSc.(Hons) in Computer Science in University of Colombo School of Computing.

 ### Contact me